Saudi Arabia–Syria relations: 2000s

-Four months after Bashar Assad succeeded his father as Syrian president, he visited Saudi Arabia in October 2000 and met King Fahd.
+Four months after Bashar al-Assad succeeded his father as Syrian president, he visited Saudi Arabia in October 2000 and met King Fahd.
 It was his second state visit, after Egypt.

 The assassination of Lebanese Prime Minister Rafik Hariri, an ally of Saudi Arabia, in Beirut on 14 February 2005 adversely affected relations.
 The Israel-Lebanon war in 2006 further damaged relations since Syria overtly supported Hezbollah, which had been blamed for starting the war.

 Relations between Saudi Arabia and Syria began to become strained in August 2008 when Saudi Arabian ambassador was called back to Riyadh and then withdrawn in protest over Syrian forces' crackdown on anti-government demonstrators.
 In addition, King Abdullah boycotted the Arab League's summit held in Damascus in 2008.

 In a start of rapprochement between the two countries, Saudi Arabia appointed an ambassador to Syria, Abdullah Al Eifan, on 25 August 2009.
-Bashar Assad visited Riyadh in September 2009, and in October, King Abdullah visited Assad in Damascus.
+Bashar al-Assad visited Riyadh in September 2009, and in October, King Abdullah visited Assad in Damascus.
 Syria appointed a new ambassador, Mahdi Dakhlallah, to Saudi Arabia the same month, restoring diplomatic relations.
 By January 2010, Assad had visited Saudi Arabia three times.

 2010s and Syrian Civil War

-The Syrian Civil War, that began in 2011, damaged relations between the two countries, due to Saudi Arabia sending weapons to the opposition forces, while Iran sent arms to the Syrian government and allied forces.
+The Syrian Civil War, which began in 2011, damaged relations between the two countries, due to Saudi Arabia sending weapons to the opposition forces, while Iran sent arms to the Syrian government and allied forces.
 Saudi King Abdullah was the first Arab leader to condemn the Assad government in August 2011 "due to its method to deal with the anti-government" demonstrations."

 As a result of these events, Saudi Arabia withdrew its delegation from the Arab League's peacekeeping mission in Syria on 22 January 2012 and closed its embassy in Damascus in February expelling the Syrian ambassador.

+Relations between both countries deteriorated further following the start of the Syrian Civil War and Saudi Arabia's numerous calls for Assad to be ousted from power.
+Since the summer of 2013, Saudi Arabia has emerged as the main group to finance and arm the rebels further distancing itself from the Syrian government.

-In 2013 Najdat Anzour, a famous Syrian director, produced a movie, King of the Sands, which presents very negative views about House of Saud and the founder of Saudi Arabia, King Abdulaziz.
+In 2013 Najdat Anzour, a famous Syrian director, produced a film, King of the Sands, which presents very negative views about House of Saud and the founder of Saudi Arabia, King Abdulaziz.
 Although Saudi authorities demanded the ban of the movie, it was released in London on 11 September 2013.
-Najdat Anzour stated that the date was a reference to Saudi's support for terrorism.
+Anzour stated that the date was a reference to the Saudis' support for terrorism.
 The movie that was also shown at the Damascus Opera House in December 2013 further worsened the ties between two countries.

 In August 2017, the Saudi foreign minister, Adel Jubeir, informed the Syrian opposition at a summit in Riyadh that Saudi Arabia was disengaging with them.